kalrish/aws-music/README.md

 In this repository are two implementations, both based on the Amazon Web Services cloud platform, of the [vibes](https://www.davidjsp.eu/vibes/index) music compilation system.

+The compilation of a [vibes]() collection requires quite some compute power and storage space.
+Use AWS for that.

 Deployment
 --------------------------------------------------------------------------------